karlcswanson/micboard/README.md

 ## Interface
 ### Smart Backgrounds
 Video and image backgrounds can be used with Micboard.
-Images in the `backgrounds` folder of the Micboard configuration directory are displayed based on the channel name.
+Images in the `backgrounds` folder of the micboard configuration directory are displayed based on the channel name.
 With backgrounds enabled, `BP03 Steve` will display `steve.jpg` as a background for the `BP03 Steve` slot.

 ### Keyboard Shortcuts